It’s not uncommon to get our domestic communication and entertainment services supplied by several different companies.

 Broadband providers generally insist you sign up for their landline services, even though house phones sit around gathering dust nowadays.

-But some companies are going further, by offering a concept known as quad play.
+But some companies are going further, by offering a concept known as triple play or even quad play.

-This bundles your landline and internet access in with television and mobile phone subscriptions.
+This bundles your landline and internet access in with television and sometimes even mobile phone subscriptions.

 In other words, all your connectivity and entertainment comes from a single provider.